 6. Custom and Etiquette

 Regardless of where you’re coming, it’s essential to learn the region’s standard tradition and etiquette to understand Thai people and their culture lah.
 Don’t worry, as Krabi locals are open and aware of foreign customs due to the annual arrival of large numbers of international visitors.
 Note that taking off the shoes and wearing proper attire that covers the elbows and knees are a must when entering a religious site.
-If you’re a woman, you should avoid wearing low-cut or revealing clothes.
-Women shouldn’t touch a monk, and both men and women, in general, shouldn’t touch a Thai on the head.
+If you’re a woman, avoid wearing low-cut or revealing clothes.
+Women shouldn’t touch a monk, and both men and women, in general, don’t touch a Thai on the head.

 Prepare smaller cash for tipping in Krabi’s tourist spots, as this is a social norm.
 Never insult the King and any royal family members, since the King holds an incredibly honourable status with Thai people.
 Eat off your spoon, not fork, because this is regarded crude.
 And get ready for the local way of queueing up for many occasions (like going to the ladies room)!
 You’ll have to squeeze in the crowd instead of queuing up and stand your ground until you get your turn.
-Shiok, huh?

 Thai in Krabi speaks relatively good English, and you'll get by just fine without Thai due to the province’s pretty straightforward nature.
 By straightforward, it means that you’ll easily find 7-11 stores everywhere you look, bus stations with transparent pricing, and local restaurants offering delicious meals.
-Getting around by yourself in Krabi doesn’t sound so scary, lah!

 If you have time to practice Thai before going, you’ll be relieved to know how easy it is to master a few simple Thai phrases and expressions.
 You’ll often hear the phrase “Mai pen rai” during the trip, which means “No need to worry” or “Everything’s OK.”
 This is a go-to saying that’s genuinely representing Thai as easy-going and steadfast individuals in the face of adversity.